Think along with us about education at the UvA

 The UvA Create a Course Challenge consists of four rounds.
 In the final round, the winner is chosen by a jury.
 The IIS and the winner will work together to develop the course.
 The challenge is open to all UvA students, Bachelor’s and Master’s alike.

 Round 1: Submit your idea

-Submit the first draft of an idea for your course by filling in the form below.
+Submit the first draft of an idea for your course below.
+Or take a picture of your beer coaster if you've written it down and email it to email@example.com.
 Be creative in both content and form!

 Round 2: Develop your idea

-As soon as we have received your idea, we will send you a template by email for you to use to further develop your idea.
+As soon as we receive your idea, we’ll send you an Action Plan template, which you can use to further develop your idea.
 Which teaching methods will be used in your course?
-Many courses are structured in the form of lectures and tutorials - can you think of an innovative way of teaching?
-In what way does your subject contribute to understanding and facilitating societal transitions?
 What will the students learn?
 Which lecturers will be involved?
 What study material will the students use, and how will they be assessed?

 Round 3: Nominate your favourite idea

-All UvA students and staff can vote once for their favourite course idea.
-Read more about the Top 10 selected ideas of 2021 here.
+All UvA students and staff may vote once on their favourite course idea between 8 November 9 AM and 15 November 9 AM (Central European Time).
 The five ideas with the most votes will continue in the challenge and proceed to round 4.